fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 # Process for submitting and publishing articles

-This guide includes all you need to know about Fleet’s editorial process and how articles are handled between submission and publication.
+This guide includes everything you need to know about Fleet’s editorial process between submission and publication.

 > For help with formatting your article, check out our [article formatting guide](./article-formatting-guide).